sideloading/yt-backup/README.md

 - min_sleep_interval: How many seconds to sleep between two video downloads minimum
 - max_sleep_interval: How many seconds to sleep between two video downloads maximum
 - proxy: Which proxy and port youtube-dl should use to download videos.
 Leave empty for No proxy usage

+### notifications (optional)
+This section is completely optional.
+If omitted or if apprise is not installed, the script will run normally without notifications.

+- enabled: Master switch to enable/disable all notifications
+- apprise_urls: Array of Apprise notification service URLs (e.g., ["discord://webhook_id/webhook_token", "mailto://user:pass@gmail.com"])
+- events: Individual toggles for different notification types:
+  - channel_offline: Notify when a channel is marked offline
+  - video_offline: Notify when videos are marked offline
+  - download_complete: Notify when a download run completes (with statistics)
+  - download_errors: Notify when download errors occur (HTTP 403, 429, etc.)
+  - quota_exceeded: Notify when YouTube API quota is exceeded
+  - new_videos: Notify when new videos are detected in monitored channels

+To use notifications, install apprise: `pip install -r requirements-optional.txt`

+For available Apprise notification services and URL formats, see: https://github.com/caronc/apprise

+Example notification URLs:
+- Discord: `discord://webhook_id/webhook_token`
+- Telegram: `tgram://bot_token/chat_id`
+- Email: `mailto://user:pass@gmail.com`
+- Slack: `slack://token_a/token_b/token_c`

 ## Usage
 ### Get help output